 Raw Papaya should be used to tenderize the chicken.
 You can add a couple of tablespoons of raw papaya paste (for 2 kgs of meat) during the marination process, and it will make your chicken very smooth and succulent.

-The papaya paste don’t have strong taste of its own.
-So, it won’t have any effect on the overall taste of your biryani.
+The papaya paste doesn’t have a very strong taste of its own, so it won’t have any effect on the overall taste of your biryani.
 It’s perfectly fine to add it in the marinade.

 2. Dry Spices & Masalas